stub42/ReactiveCharmingWorkflow/README.md

    ```

 You now have a test-built branch of the generated charm containing all the
-revision history.
+revision history, with every change traceable to a build or back to the
+source change.
 This is your development release.
 Test it locally, or
 publish it to the charm store for others to test.
 You can publish directly
-from `$JUJU_REPOSITORY/$CNAME` if it is clean, or do it this way to guarantee
+from `$JUJU_REPOSITORY/$CNAME` if it is clean, or do it the following
-only tracked files get uploaded and no secrets or messy temporary artifacts:
+way to guarantee only tracked files get uploaded and no secrets or messy
+temporary artifacts:

 ```sh
 cd $LAYER_PATH/$CNAME